jhonatantft/weather-app/README.md

-# weather-app
+# Weather app
-This is a minimalist weather app.
+This is a minimalist weather app

 Taking into account the proposed development time (less than 48 hours), the application is simple.
-The best principle of software engineering used here was "simplicity", if I don’t need to use, I don’t need to implement or import unnecessary libs.
+The best principle of software engineering used here was "simplicity", if I don’t need to use, I don’t need to implement or import unnecessary libs

 ### Client side
-The client side was implemented without libs or frameworks, pure javascript.
+* The client side was implemented without libs or frameworks, pure javascript

 ### Server side
-For the server side I used Express to speed up the development of translation routes.
+* For the server side I used Express to speed up the development of translation routes
+* There is a memory cache that checks if a request has already been made in less than two hours with the same coordinate
+    * If it was done in less than two hours, the system does not make the request and returns the cached response.
+Otherwise, a new request is made to the external APIs

 ## Table of contents
 [Prerequisites](#prerequisites)